 The beauty of the icebox cake is that you can just leave the leftovers in the icebox.
 Bam.
 You have a chocolatey, peanut-buttery fix waiting for you in the freezer whenever you get an itch.

 There’s hardly a combination of flavors more guaranteed to be lethally delicious than dark chocolate and espresso.
-Call this a layer cake even though it only has one.
+If that's the way to your heart, then make this rich, fudgy sheet cake.

-We’d call this a “grown-up” ice cream sandwich, because there’s booze in it, but that claim doesn’t really hold up since the crew from Coolhaus went ahead and threw Lucky Charms marshmallows in it.
+We’d call this a "grown-up" ice cream sandwich, because there’s booze in it, but that claim doesn’t totally hold up since the crew from Coolhaus went ahead and threw Lucky Charms marshmallows in, too.
 Whatever, you’re an adult—you can eat all the sugary cereal you want!
 TAKE THAT, MOM!!!

 This is it.
-We’ve reached the pinnacle of the “dessert when nothing’s in season” category.
-Back in the day, when lemons weren’t so easy to get your hands on in places like the American frontier, resourceful people used vinegar to add that little bit of tartness that their baked goods would otherwise be lacking.
-So trust us, this is a tried and true way for getting through the winter to the bounty of spring.
+We’ve reached the pinnacle of the "dessert when nothing’s in season" category.
+Back in the day, when lemons weren’t so easy to get your hands on in places like the American frontier, resourceful people used vinegar to add that little bit of tartness to their baked goods.
+So trust us, this vinegar pie is a tried and true way of getting through the winter and into the bounty of spring.